marb61a/marb61a.github.io/about.md

   - Project Work
   - Training
   - Working with contractors and onsite visits.
-  - Extensive experience of working with customers of a wide variety
+  - Extensive experience of working with customers of a wide variety of backgrounds
   - Electronics

 **EDUCATION**
-I am a firm believer in further and continuing education, on the formal side  I have diplomas in
+I am a firm believer in further and continuing education, on the formal side I have several diplomas covering
-  - Project Management
   - Business & E-Business Management
-  - Frontline & People Management
   - Electronic Manufacturing
   - Customer Service
-  - Computer programming(C#)
+  - Project Management
   - Android Development(Java)

 Some recent sample e-learning course diplomas are available at the following addresses